Ben Kenobi: (distant look) Obi-Wan Kenobi? Obi-Wan... Now that's a name I've not heard in a long time. A long time.

 - In fact, it has happened so often that when for the first time it doesn't happen to them but instead, another group of wandering demon-slayers, they're actually taken by surprise.

-- In Vision of Escaflowne The Movie, Van and Hitomi are looking for a man named Dryden Fassa - then they meet someone who pretends not to know who Dryden Fassa is, before turning out to be actually him.
+- In The Vision of Escaflowne The Movie, Van and Hitomi are looking for a man named Dryden Fassa - then they meet someone who pretends not to know who Dryden Fassa is, before turning out to be actually him.

 - The Adventures of Doctor Bell: When a rabbi and a priest show up asking for Joseph Bell, he answers with "I've had to stand him every day of my life."

 - When Bruce Banner goes looking for the Panchen Lama in Ultimate Wolverine vs. Hulk, he is greeted at the monastery doors by a wizened old man who assures him that the Lama is inside and offers him hot cocoa.
-Banner shows a Genre Savvy flash by assuming the old man is the Panchen Lama, calling it "one of those Yoda things"... but nope.
+Banner shows a flash of insight by assuming the old man is the Panchen Lama, calling it "one of those Yoda things"... but nope.
 He's talking to Steve, who makes hot cocoa.

 - The "Pagliacci" joke that Rorschach heard from the Comedian in Watchmen.

 Rorschach: Man goes to doctor.
 Says he's depressed.
 Says life seems harsh and cruel.
 Says he feels all alone in a threatening world where what lies ahead is vague and uncertain.
 Doctor says, "Treatment is simple.
 Great clown Pagliacci is in town tonight.
 Go and see him.
 That should pick you up."
 Man bursts into tears.
 Says, "But doctor...
 I am Pagliacci".